X901/FXDatePicker/README.md

 ### Adding SF Symbols to Dates

-To mark a date with an SF Symbol, create a `SpecialDate` instance with `dateType` set to `.sfSymbols`.
+To mark a date with an SF Symbol, create a `SpecialDate` instance with `dateString` and `dateType` set to `.sfSymbols`.
 Provide the date, the symbol's name, and its color:

 ```swift
 SpecialDate(dateString: "2/1/2024",